Anthony Eyton

-Anthony Eyton OBE RA RCamA RWA RWS (born 17 May 1923) is a British artist and member of the Royal Academy of Arts.
+Anthony John Plowden Eyton OBE RA RCamA RWA RWS (born 17 May 1923) is a British artist and member of the Royal Academy of Arts.

+Eyton turned 100 on 17 May 2023.

 Early life and education

-Eyton was born in Teddington, Middlesex, and studied fine art at Reading University under James Anthony Betts before leaving for the Army during the Second World War (1942–1947).
-After demobilisation, he immediately resumed his studies, this time at Camberwell School of Art until 1950.
-In 1951, he travelled to Italy after winning an Abbey Major Scholarship.
+Eyton was born in Teddington, Middlesex, and studied fine art at University of Reading under James Anthony Betts before leaving for the Army during the Second World War (1942–1947).
+After demobilisation, he immediately resumed his studies, this time at Camberwell School of Arts until 1950.
+In 1951, he travelled to Italy after winning an Abbey Major Scholarship to British School at Rome.

 Art practice

 Eyton is a figurative painter working in what could be termed the post-Impressionist tradition.
 He has exhibited extensively throughout Britain at leading galleries such as the Royal Academy, the Tate Gallery, the South London Gallery, the Hayward Gallery and the Imperial War Museum.
 He has won many awards, including the John Moores Prize in 1972.
 He was elected an Associate Royal Academician (A.R.A) in 1976, a full member in 1986 and a Senior R.A. in 1998.
 Among his many significant commissions was the 1994 invitation by the Tate Gallery to work in the Bankside Power Station prior to it becoming Tate Modern.
-Based in London, he has continued to work and exhibit into his eighties.
+Based in London, he has continued to work and exhibit into his eighties and beyond.
 Examples of Eyton's painting are held in major public and private collections throughout the world.

+Eyton was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours for services to painting and the art community.